caeltarifa/software_site_realiability/README.md

 ## 6 How installing and running?

 ### 6.1 Mounting the application docker container
+Open this project in a terminal.
+You would open "initial_sre" and then introduce the following commands:

+        $ docker build . -t django-dev
+        $ docker run -p 8001:8000 -it --rm django-dev ( $ winpty docker run -p 8001:8000 -it --rm django-dev  (only if you are in windows) )

+That is enough and you will have the container running with the application running.

 ### 6.2 Mounting the monitoring and dashboard visualization services in docker container
+Over the main directory from dis project, open the monitoring directory, and introduce the following commands:

+        $ docker-compose  -f docker-compose.monitoring.yml up -d
+        $ docker-compose  -f docker-compose.monitoring.yml ps

+The firs command will execute the services: Prometheus and Grafana in the ports 9090 and 3060, respectively.
+For prometheus, in the docker-compose you have a file configuration in .yml to initialize the service interconected with the python application and customize some metrics to get from the app.

+The second command show you the status of the services after lunch the container.

 ## 7 REFERENCES
 ### 7.1 WEB APPLICATION